Bodies

 penelope (pen) – head of WARDROBE

-In her 20’s Pen one day looked down at the palm of her dominant hand and, although it was gripping a pencil, it still felt empty to her.
-After that realization, she embarked on a decade of wandering, an aimless era spent picking things up and putting them back down, dissatisfied by the heft of each.
-It was only after she sewed a patch into her favorite jean jacket that she looked down one last time and realized that it was the minuscule weight of the needle that satisfied her.
+Pen looked down one day in her twenties and although she was holding a guitar pick, she realized that her hand still felt strangely empty.
+Afterwards, she embarked on a decade of wandering, an aimless era spent picking things up and, dissatisfied by the heft of each object, putting them back down.
+It was only after she sewed a patch into her favorite jean jacket that she looked down one last time and realized that it was the needle, as minuscule as it was, whose weight seemed to finally satisfy her.

 Now that she has found what to hold on to, she refuses to let it go.
 Calm, cool, collected and equipped with the worldly knowledge gleaned from a life spent wandering, Pen approaches her work as a true professional.
-Hailing from punk roots she never thought she’d find herself working for anything even remotely related to ballet but she has learned to appreciate the passion and energy of those she works with (although she maintains that many of them are really still “just kids.”)
-At times, she has been known to use the Corps members she likes as models to exhibit her personal passion projects and, although she’s not the expressive type to admit it, she does make these pieces for them as much as she makes them for herself.
+Hailing from punk roots, she never thought she’d find herself working for anything even remotely related to ballet but, after a number of years spent with the company, she has come to appreciate the passion and energy of those she works with (although she maintains that many of them are really still “just kids” and all of them are still really only “divas.”)

 Paul and casey – HEAD electrician and head carpenter (respectively)

-With one holding wire and the other wood, Paul and Casey are united not just by the complementary natures as physical craftsmen, but also by their shared southern roots.
-Although Casey has only started somewhat recently, the two clicked almost immediately, each finding solace in the fact that finally, with someone, they can now talk about the kind of sports that have points.
+With one holding wire and the other wood, Paul and Casey are united not just by their complementary natures as physical craftsmen, but also by their shared southern roots.
+Although Casey has only started somewhat recently, the two seemed to click almost immediately and with the relief that, finally, at least there is one person at work they can talk about sports with.
+At least the kinds that have points and balls and such.

 Grechen – DIRECTOR OF DEVELOPMENT

-Like any non-profit, Wolf Street is largely funded by the grace of donors, grants, and the like.
-Years ago, when she first joined as an Associate, Grechen initially found that she had difficulty in espousing the values of dance and culture to the contacts she made from her time spent in the world of academia.
-However, through no lack of hard work and dedication, she eventually came to realize the fundamental truth that what sells isn’t necessarily the steak, but the sizzle.
-A few short years after this epiphany, she was promoted to Director.
+Having initially begun her career of rainmaking in the world of academia, when Grechen first joined Wolf Street as an associate, she had trouble in espousing the values of dance and culture to the various donors and contacts she would sit with.
+It was through no lack of hard work and dedication that she eventually came to internalize the epiphany that what sells isn’t necessarily the steak, but the sizzle.
+It was only a few years after that she was appointed to director of development.

-A businesswoman, and a good one at that, Grechen believes in Wolf Street just enough to give her pitches life.
-While she takes pride in the close and pleasure in the performance, she is constantly exploring new ways to sell the story of Wolf Street and those within.
+A businesswoman and a good one at that, Grechen believes in Wolf Street just enough to give her pitches life.
+She takes pleasure in the performance, pride in the close and is constantly exploring new ways to sell the story of the company and those within it.

-As the political succession war comes into focus in later seasons, Grechen will function as a sort of weather vane, reflecting the larger sentiments that swirl around Wolf Street through the aspect of funding.
-However, whether it is the wind or just an almost invisible human touch, there is a chance that her readings might be prone to skewing in some directions more than others.
+As the politics come into focus in later seasons, Grechen will function as a sort of weather vane, reflecting the larger sentiments that swirl around Wolf Street through the aspect of funding.
+But, whether it is the wind or something else entirely, her readings seem to be prone to skewing in some directions more than others.
+Curiously enough, these directions seem to coincidentally align with the outcomes that best suit her interests.
+I guess life’s just funny like that, huh.

 claudia – associate manager, marketing and communications

-Set to join in the second season, Claudia is a child of the 21st century.
-Born by the internet and raised by the algorithm her hiring is yet another push to usher Wolf Street into the digital age.
-And while she is young and will face her own disillusionment as she finds that behind the Oz of adulthood is just a man with too many spreadsheets, she will ultimately rise to the challenge and find her own satisfaction, balancing the tedious minutiae of vendor relationships with bold experiments of digital strategy.
+Set to join in the third season, Claudia is a child of the 21st century.
+Born to the internet and raised by the algorithm, her hiring is yet another push to usher Wolf Street into the digital age.
+As Claudia first joins, she will experience the natural disillusionment of adulthood as she realizes that behind its Oz is really just some guy with too many spreadsheets.
+As she balances vendor relationships, production calendars, and the other tedious minutiae of her role, she will struggle to find her own satisfaction and success with her personal passion of bold, experimental digital strategies.

-As our characters inevitably grow outwards and start brushing up against the ceiling and walls, by representing the Game that comes through social media, Claudia will offer yet another avenue into the larger world that exists outside of Wolf Street.
-Whether it be through likes or influence, we will eventually come to discover that the tiny little cameras in each of our pockets can also carry a crown of its own.
+As our characters inevitably grow outwards and start brushing up against the ceiling and walls of Wolf Street, Claudia will illuminate the aspect of social media and provide yet another avenue into the larger world that exists outside of the company.
+Whether it be through number of likes or general influence, we will eventually discover the very real crown that exists within the intangible, digital game.

 THE TAKERS

 The ones who seek love.
-Through those outside of Wolf Street will we interrogate purpose, human connection, the past, and a more familiar kind of love.
+Through those outside of Wolf Street will we interrogate purpose, human connection, the presence of the past, and a more familiar kind of love.

 There is a difference between dancing like nobody is watching and dancing like you’re alone.